 Garden & Orchard Practices:

-- We focus on heirloom and open-pollinated varieties.
+- We focus on heirloom, native, and open-pollinated varieties.
 (Learn more here)

 - We keep soil always covered using what we have – pine chips, grass clippings, hay, or other plants.

-- To prevent pest pressure and encourage health, we sow plants in the best sun conditions for each, and surround them with companion plants.
+- To prevent pest pressure and encourage health, we sow plants in the best sun & moon conditions for each, and surround them with companion plants.

-- We water when planting, but ultimately allow rain to nourish the plants.
+- We water when planting and sometimes during long heat waves, but ultimately allow rain to nourish the plants.

 - We use our homestead compost and mulch to support the nutrients of the soil.